StamLab/footprinting2012/README.md

 Even if you paste on chromosome information to the beginning of the output, be careful as the output is not in [sorted BED order].

-Typically, one thresholds the potential footprints based upon some metric that utilizes the FOS, rearranges columns 2&3 to 1&2, pastes on appropriate chromosome information as the first field, and then [sorts] to obtain the final result.
+Typically, one rearranges columns 2&3 to 1&2, pastes on appropriate chromosome information as the first field, and then [sorts] to obtain a BED-like file.
+Then a thresholding procedure based upon FOS is applied to the potential footprints.
 Note that a lower FOS is a more significant FOS.
 Using this procedure, you end up with 0-based [start,end) footprint calls where columns 2 and 3 hold the core footprint start and end positions.

 Portability